-The opposite of belonging is scapegoating, which is a core injury of sexual abuse that causes us to feel alienated from both ourselves and our communities.
+The opposite of belonging is scapegoating, which is a core injury of sexual trauma that causes us to feel alienated from both ourselves and our communities.
 Perpetrators have used the threat of scapegoating for centuries to assert power over their victims.
-During the next several weeks, I will look at social and historical origins of scapegoating.
-I believe scapegoating is a core wounding caused by sexual abuse precisely because of its threat to our innate need for a sense of belonging.
+During the next several posts, I look at social and historical origins of scapegoating.
+I believe scapegoating is a core wounding caused by sexual trauma precisely because of its threat to our innate need for a sense of belonging.

 I’ll also be discussing how the path towards individuation chronicled by CG Jung in The Red Book was initiated by scapegoating.
 Jung’s creative illness reveals that recovering a sense of belonging sometimes must happen within ourselves before we can find our way back to the collective.